 There were three service hospitals nearby, and we watched the military ambulances across the valley winding their way down the hill every evening.
 Soon a long hospital train would snake into view and stop at the local station.
 Later on, the ambulances began the slow crawl back up the hill, taking the wounded to the hospitals.
 It was a moving sight and another we will never forget.

-Presumably an alert teacher noticed the first gliders going over and realising what was happening decided to rouse her pupils so they would have that memory.
+Presumably an alert teacher noticed the first gliders going over and realising what was happening decided to rouse the pupils so they would have that memory.

 The D Day Airborne Operations